UBC-MDS/DSCI524_group_22/README.md

 ## Python Ecosystem Context

 **lr_cd** establishes itself as a valuable enhancement to the Python ecosystem.
-`LinearRegression` in Python package `scikit-learn` has a similar functionality.
-However, we use a different algorithm in the implementation and believe it will be a better one. `sklearn.linear_model.LinearRegression` contains a few optimization functions: `scipy.linalg.lstsq`, `scipy.sparse.linalg.lsqr` and `scipy.optimize.nnls` which basically rely on the singular value decomposition of feature matrix X. See the links for more information on [`sklearn.linear_model.LinearRegression`](https://scikit-learn.org/stable/modules/linear_model.html#ordinary-least-squares).
+The `LinearRegression` in the Python package `scikit-learn` has similar functionality, but our implementation uses a different algorithm, which we believe is superior. [`sklearn.linear_model.LinearRegression`](https://scikit-learn.org/stable/modules/linear_model.html#ordinary-least-squares) contains a few optimization functions: `scipy.linalg.lstsq`, `scipy.sparse.linalg.lsqr`, and `scipy.optimize.nnls`, which rely on the singular value decomposition of feature matrix X.

-- **Beginner-Friendly** : **lr_cd** is quite easy to use for beginners in Python and statistics.
+- **Beginner-Friendly** : **lr_cd** is easy to use for beginners in Python and statistics.
 The well-written functions allow users to play with various simulated data and generate beautiful plots with little effort.

-- **Reliable-Alternative** : The coordinate descent algorithm is known for fast convergence in various convex optimization problems.
-And current python package can be easily extended to a list of statistical models like Ridge Regression and Lasso Regression.
+- **Reliable-Alternative** : The coordinate descent algorithm is known for fast convergence in various convex optimization problems, making this Python package a reliable alternative.
+It can be easily extended to a list of statistical models like Ridge Regression and Lasso Regression.

 ## Prerequisites